DPDK/dpdk/doc/guides/prog_guide/source_org.rst

 .. note::

     The actual examples directory may contain additional sample applications to those shown above.
-    Check the latest Intel® DPDK source files for details.
+    Check the latest DPDK source files for details.